-2. Health Insurance Portability and Accountability Act (HIPAA) of 1996 a.
-Trading Partner Requirements
+2. Health Insurance Portability and Accountability Act (HIPAA) of 1996

 All work performed under this Contract is subject to HIPAA, County shall perform the work in compliance with all applicable provisions of HIPAA.
 As identified in Exhibit E, DHCS and County shall cooperate to assure mutual agreement as to those transactions between them, to which this provision applies.
 Refer to Exhibit E for additional information.